nikosfl/nikosfl.github.io/index.md

 Over the last few years, I 've been lucky enough to collaborate with some amazing people working on cool projects, on which you can find some information in my [Research & Projects](research) page.

-I like to spend my free time either hiking a trail or biking my bike.
+I like to spend my free time either hiking a trail or riding my bike.
 Whenever I have some more time - or just whenever my travel bug kicks in - I pack a few clothes and go discover a new city, country, or continent.
 <!-- If you want some inspiration you can check out my [Traveling](travel) page. -->

 If you are interested in finding out more about me and what I have done in the past, you can check out [my CV](/resume/NF_cv.pdf).